 The result?
-Thick, warm oatmeal laced with ribbons of sweet, creamy cheesecake.
-When you pair this with the whole fresh, blueberry yum factor, it make you feel like you’re eating something naughty.
-But, guess what?
-It’s cheesecake that you can eat every day and feel all healthy and stuff.
+A thick, warm blueberry oatmeal recipe laced with ribbons of sweet, creamy cheesecake.
+When you pair this with the whole fresh, blueberry yum factor, it make you feel like you’re eating STRAIGHT UP dessert But, guess what?
+It’s cheesecake that you can eat every day for breakfast and feel all healthy and stuff.

 What I’m really trying to say is: move over apples and cinnamon, you’ve been replaced.